balmjs/balm-ui-lite/docs/scripts/docs/advanced.md

 import UiLayoutHeaderRow from 'balm-ui-layout/layout-header-row';
 import UiLayoutContent from 'balm-ui-layout/layout-content';
 import UiTextfield from 'balm-ui-form/textfield';
-import event from 'balm-ui-plugins/event';
+import $event from 'balm-ui-plugins/event';
-import toast from 'balm-ui-plugins/toast';
+import $toast from 'balm-ui-plugins/toast';
 ...

 Vue.use({